DanielMutunga/StreetFood/README.md

 - A bigger Screen.
 Items apper to be overlapping in small screens.

-NB: `*Created usiing Lenovo B590,Not yet responsive on other devices*`
+*NB:* `Created using Lenovo B590,Not yet responsive on other devices`

 ## Set up instructions.